Wade’s 101: Haiku retrospective 52

 land, long nights of despair and

-dread, bitterness reigns. - resolve to fight
+dread, bitterness reigns.

 The year may be done,